Learn about taxpayer information, qualifying and viewing your Form 1099-K, and general tax reporting procedures with Square.

 Tax Reporting with Cash For Business

-Square Cash for Business will only provide a 1099-K form to those who accept at least both $20,000 and 200 payments per calendar year cumulatively with Square.
+Cash App for Business accounts will receive a 1099-K form for those who accept over $20,000 and more than 200 payments* per calendar year cumulatively with Square.

-Log in to your Square Cash Dashboard online to update your EIN or SSN for your business account so that all tax reporting will be associated with the correct information if you qualify.
+Log in to your Cash App Dashboard online to update your EIN or SSN for your business account so that all tax reporting will be associated with the correct information if you qualify.